HumanCellAtlas/dcp-community/charters/UnityBenchmarkingService/charter.md

 * Educational training or user assistance on how to create pipelines
 * Recommendations on how to improve pipelines based on benchmarking
-* Resources are available in Unity to benchmark standardized HCA pipelines.
-These resources are assay specific and can be reused by community pipelines processing similar data.
-Setting up resources in Unity specifically for community pipelines that are used for standardized HCA pipelines is outside the scope of the HCA Data Processing Pipelines Team.
+* Pipelines that benchmark Community Pipelines are not required to be included in the Unity benchmarking service (but are allowed).
+If a Community Pipeline is related to an assay that is neither currently processed by a standardized HCA pipeline nor is being scoped by the Data Processing Pipelines team, then setting up the benchmark will require significant investments which are evaluated based on team priorities.
+Otherwise, community members may also benchmark Community Pipelines using data and file format standards in the system.

 ## Milestones and Deliverables